Back to top

 Frequently asked questions

-Dementia is the term used to define a collection of symptoms that are caused by disorders which affect the brain, and impacts the function of a person in four major areas:
+Dementia is the term used to define a collection of physical and psychological symptoms that are caused by disorders which affect the brain, and impacts the function of a person in four major areas:

 1. Cognitive ability – relates to the way people think and remember.
 They may struggle to remember recent events, solve problems and complete daily activities.